mgibbon2/mgibbon2/README.md

 Work Experience
 ===============
-## Teaching Assistant for ‘Data Structures and Algorithms’ and ‘Principles of Computer Science’
+## Teaching Assistant for ‘Data Structures and Algorithms’ and ‘Principles of Computer Science’ (Java Programming)
 - Bug Fixing
 - Communication
 - Teamwork